unraid/docs/docs/unraid-os/using-unraid-to/create-virtual-machines/vm-setup.md

 :::info Troubleshooting tips

-- If your VM fails to start, double-check your ISO and vDisk paths.
+- If your %%VM|vm%% fails to start, double-check your ISO and %%vDisk|vdisk%% paths.
-- For GPU passthrough, ensure your hardware and BIOS settings support IOMMU/VT-d/AMD-Vi.
+- For %%GPU passthrough|gpu-passthrough%%, ensure your hardware and BIOS settings support %%IOMMU|iommu%%/VT-d/AMD-Vi.
 - Some USB devices may not work reliably with passthrough - test and consult the [Unraid forums](https://forums.unraid.net/) for device-specific advice.
 :::